Toccata and Fugue in D minor, BWV 565: Fugue

 The subject of the four-voice fugue is made up entirely of sixteenth notes, with an implied pedal point set against a brief melodic subject that first falls, then rises.
 Such violinistic figures are frequently encountered in Baroque music and that of Bach, both as fugue subjects and as material in non-imitative pieces.
 Unusually, the answer is in the subdominant key, rather than the traditional dominant.
 Although technically a four-part fugue, most of the time there are only three voices, and some of the interludes are in two, or even one voice (notated as two).
 Although only simple triadic harmony is employed throughout the fugue, there is an unexpected C minor subject entry, and furthermore, a solo pedal statement of the subject—a unique feature for a Baroque fugue.
 Immediately after the final subject entry, the fugue resolves to a sustained B♭ major chord.

 Coda

 A multi-sectional coda follows, marked Recitativo.
 Although only 17 bars long, it progresses through five tempo changes.
 The last bars are played Molto adagio, and the piece ends with a minor plagal cadence.

 Performance

-The performance time of the piece is usually around nine minutes, but shorter performance times (e.g. 8:15) and execution times of over 10:30 exist.
+The performance time of the piece is usually around nine minutes, but shorter performance times (e.g., 8:15 or 7:59) and execution times of over 10:30 exist.
 The first section of the piece, the Toccata, takes somewhat less than a third of the total performance time.

 As was common practice for German music of the 17th century, the intended registration is not specified, and performers' choices vary from simple solutions such as organo pleno to exceedingly complex ones, like those described by Harvey Grace.